peterbono/ux-seo-audit-agent/README.md

 - **Export formats** – prints structured JSON to stdout by default;
   additional exporters (e.g. Markdown or Notion API) can be implemented easily.

+### Quick audit via Streamlit

+The repository includes a `streamlit_app.py` that powers a free, hosted web interface.
+This app offers an instant audit by analysing the page’s HTML directly (no Lighthouse needed).
+It computes a UX/SEO score based on heuristics like title length, meta description length, presence of a single H1, alt text ratio, internal/external link balance, readability, and the extra signals mentioned above (canonical tag, robots meta, Open Graph tags, JSON‑LD structured data, viewport meta, ARIA usage, lazy loading).
+The tool then generates a set of actionable suggestions to improve the page.
+These heuristics draw on industry guidance: canonical tags tell search engines which version of a page to index【600788209180035†L501-L540】, Open Graph tags control how links appear on social media【600788209180035†L553-L599】, and alt attributes help both users and search engines understand images【467421527218735†L89-L96】【600788209180035†L864-L869】.

 ## 📦 Installation